actris-cloudnet/cloudnetpy/docs/html/_sources/quickstart.rst.txt

 CloudnetPy is available from `PyPI
 <https://pypi.org/project/cloudnetpy/>`_, the Python package index.
 It allows a pip-based
 installation.
+CloudnetPy requires Python 3.7 or newer.

 First, install prerequisite software (if you already haven't):

 .. code-block:: console

    $ sudo apt update && sudo apt upgrade
-   $ sudo apt install python3 python3-pip libnetcdf-dev
+   $ sudo apt install python3.7 python3.7-venv python3-pip

-Then, create a new virtual enviroment and activate it:
+Then, create a new virtual environment and activate it:

 .. code-block:: console

-   $ python3 -m venv venv
+   $ python3.7 -m venv venv
    $ source venv/bin/activate

-Install the required Python packages:
+Install cloudnetpy:

 .. code-block:: console

-   (venv)$ pip3 install scipy netcdf4 cloudnetpy
+   (venv)$ pip3 install cloudnetpy

 That's it!
 If you have cloud radar, ceilometer, microwave radiometer and model data in NetCDF files, it's easy to